Top 10 Best Plank Exercises For Six-pack (2024)

 Further, stronger core muscles allow martial artists to produce more powerful punches, kicks, and grappling methods.
 If you want to make a six-pack body then it is best for you.

 The plank t is a variety of the traditional side plank.
-T-planks are also known as push-up side planks, etc. To make this exercise even more challenging, some experts hold lightweight dumbbells in their hands when performing T-planks at the gym or at home.
+T-planks are also known as push-up side planks, etc. To make this exercise even more challenging, some experts hold lightweight dumbbells in their hands when performing T-planks at the gym or home.

 Extended Plank